 Finding and treating the cause of iron deficiency

 If you have iron deficiency, your doctor may investigate to find the cause.
-This is so that any serious disease, which could potentially be causing your iron deficiency, is not overlooked.
+This is to check whether a serious disease could potentially be causing your iron deficiency.

 If your doctor finds a cause, you will need the right treatment for that cause.